 Martín Santangelo - Artistic Director & Producer

 Soledad Barrio was born in Madrid.
-She has appeared as soloist with Manuela Vargas, Blanca del Rey, Luisillo, El Guito, Manolete, Cristobal Reyes, El Toleo, Ballet Espanol de Paco Romero, Festival Flamenco and many other companies.
-She has performed throughout Europe, Japan, North and South America with artists such as Alejandro Granados, Isabel Bayón, Jesus Torres, Miguel Perez, Manolo Marin, Javier Barón, Merce Esmeralda, Rafael Campallo, and Belen Maya.
-She has won awards from over 12 different countries around the globe for her excellence in dance.
-She recently received a "Bessie" award for Outstanding Creative Achievement.
 She is a founding member of Noche Flamenca with her husband Martín Santangelo.
+Ms. Barrio has appeared as a soloist with Manuela Vargas, Blanca del Rey, Luisillo, El Gúito, Manolete, Cristobal Reyes, and El Toleo, Ballet Español de Paco Romero, Festival Flamenco and many other companies.
+She has performed throughout Europe, Japan and North and South America with such artists as Alejandro Granados, El Torombo, Isabel Bayón, Jesus Torres, Miguel Perez, Belen Maya, Manolo Marín, Javier Barón, Merce Esmeralda, Rafael Campallo, Belen Maya, etc. She is a resident teaching artist at NYU Tisch School of the Arts, Drama.
+Ms. Barrio has won awards from over 15 countries for her excellence in dance, including a "Bessie" award for Outstanding Creative Achievement and a 2015 Dance Magazine Exceptional Artist award.

 Juan Ogalla - Dancer